jjxu217/SDDP.jl/README.md

 The repository contains the code for the compromise policy in multi-stage stochastic programming (MSLP).
 The compromise policy is constructed based on stochastic dual dynamic programming or online dual dynamic programming.
 The single replication SDDP code is based on the [SDDP.jl](https://github.com/odow/SDDP.jl) package by [Oscar Dowson](https://odow.github.io/).
 Thanks Oscar.

-This repository is a modification of the official SDDP.jl package.
+This repository is a developping version of the official SDDP.jl package, which is able to run multiple replications and construct the compromise policy.
 In order to run the compromise policy, please first download this package.
 Then,
 ```
 dev path_to_the_package